Q. May I come on a Tour?

 Q. Does my child need to be potty trained to enroll in your preschool?

-A. No. Our preschool has diapering facilities, and therefore children are not required to be fully potty trained before entering preschool.
+A. No. Our preschools have diapering facilities, and therefore children are not required to be fully potty trained before entering preschool.
 We’ll be working closely with families to ensure their child is potty trained shortly after entering preschool.

 Q. Can you tell me about your School Age Program?
-We offer School Age child care on many school holiday closings, snow days, and on school vacations.
-During the summer, we offer a full day School Age program with crafts, recreation, and many field trips to exciting local exhibits.
+During the summer, we offer a full day School Age program with crafts, recreation and theme-based activities.